alicevision/meshroom-manual/source/feature-documentation/gui/graph-editor.rst

 (either in the image viewer or the 3D viewer depending on the node).
 Right-clicking on a node opens a menu.

+For information on how nodes work, see the
+:doc:`core documentation </feature-documentation/core/nodes>`.

 Edges
 +++++